vergissberlin/railwayapp-typo3/README.md

 ## 🐍 How to Deploy

-1. Click Deploy on Railway and setup your credentials in the environment variables
+One click deploy on Railway.app and setup the TYPO3 version in the environment variables

 ```bash
     TYPO3_VERSION=latest # Available versions: https://hub.docker.com/r/martinhelmich/typo3/tags